The Most Wonderful Time of the Year

 The truth is that farming is hard work.
 Taking care of horses (or any livestock) is a 365 day a year job.
 There are very rarely opportunities for days off or vacations.
 You can’t just decide you need a break and sleep in or take a weekend off.
 Most holidays involve taking care of farm chores first before the festivities can begin.
 Very often, family members must trade off time away from the farm so that there is always someone left at home to take care of the chores.
 When the whole family does get to take time off together it is truly a cause for celebration!

 Despite these challenges, I love the holidays.
-I love 4th of July weekend with its plethora of open-air country concerts, lazy days at the lake, and family BBQ’s.
+I love 4th of July weekend with its plethora of open-air country concerts, lazy days at the local swimming hole, and family BBQ’s.
 During the month of July, we usually host our own Independence Day Community Celebration on the farm.
-We spread blankets out on the lawn, and tables under the trees where families can lay out their BYO picnic baskets.
+We spread blankets out on the lawn, and place tables under the trees, where families can lay out their BYO picnic baskets.
 We set up old fashioned games like croquet and horseshoes for the adults, while the kids get to enjoy pony rides and compete in apple bobbing, potato and spoon, three legged, and feed sack races.

 Thanksgiving is also a blessing for our family.
 We usually spend the morning playing a board game in front of the fire, before taking a brisk walk in the crisp fall air, the dogs ranging about around us, to build up our appetites for an enormous turkey dinner.
 We choose not to go shopping on Thanksgiving weekend, but head out to our local Christmas tree farm instead to cut our tree, a longstanding family tradition which involves a heated debate every year – my daughter and I are on the side of bigger is better, while the boys in our family are more concerned about practicality (cutting it down, transporting it, and fitting it in the house!).
 Once the all-important decision is made, we head back home and put on Christmas music, serve up some hot chocolate and popcorn, and the whole family decorates the tree.